brandonstrohmeyer/livegrid/docs/DEVELOPMENT.md

 - After any manual deploy that creates or updates Hosting-backed 2nd gen functions, run `npm run firebase:postdeploy:public-routes -- --project <project-id>`.
 - That sync is required in this repo because organization policy blocks the usual `allUsers` Cloud Run invoker path for newly deployed public functions.
 - Put emulator-only frontend overrides in `.env.development.local`, not `.env.development`.
-- `npm run dev:full` starts the Firebase emulators against the `dev` alias and loads Functions env from `functions/.env.dev`.
+- `npm run dev:full` starts the Firebase emulators against the `dev` alias and loads Functions env from `functions/.env.dev`, plus any machine-local overrides from `functions/.env.local`.
+- Start from `functions/.env.local.example` when you need a local Functions override file.

 ## Firebase Services